-Most people living with dementia will, at some time, need specialist care.
-When a person living with dementia is no longer able to look after themselves, many people believe they will have to go into a care home.
-However, live in care for dementia patients is an often overlooked but often preferable alternative.
+Most people living with dementia will need specialist care, at some point.
+When a person with dementia is no longer able to look after themselves, the automatic fallback has often been a care home.
+However, most people want to stay living at home.
+Live-in care for dementia patients is an increasingly popular care option and preferred choice for those with dementia.
+There are many reasons for this.

-Here are some of the advantages of live in care for dementia patients.
+In this article, we look at some of the benefits of live-in care for dementia patients.

-When you choose live in care for a loved one living with dementia you can be reassured that they will receive one-to-one care around the clock.
-At Mumby’s, we recruit specialist carers based on their patience and compassion, then train them in caring for people with dementia.
+When choosing live-in care for a loved one with dementia, you can be reassured that they will receive one-to-one care around the clock.
+At Mumby’s, we are dementia specialists.
+Almost 90% of our clients have some form of dementia.
+We recruit specialist carers who show patience and compassion.
+We train them to care for people with dementia.

-We understand that the needs of people living with dementia can be very complex.
-When you choose a live in carer, they will have the time to support your loved one properly.
+The needs of people living with dementia can be very complex.
+When you choose a live-in carer, they have the time to support your loved one properly.
 Many tasks, such as eating and drinking can take a lot of time.
 Our carers will be with your loved one for as long as it takes and will not be called away to assist someone else.
-Their carer will become a familiar, trustworthy and helpful face.
+A live-in carer becomes a familiar, trustworthy, and helpful face.

 2. Specialist care